10 Best CLM Software for Contract Lifecycle Management (2026)

 Best for: Organizations already invested in the DocuSign ecosystem

-DocuSign CLM is the contract lifecycle management product from DocuSign, separate from their widely used e-signature tool.
-The platform offers AI-assisted review through the Iris AI engine, a drag-and-drop workflow builder with over 100 pre-configured workflow steps, and one of the broadest integration ecosystems in the category.
-DocuSign has been named a Leader in the Gartner CLM Magic Quadrant for six consecutive years.
+DocuSign CLM is the contract lifecycle management product from DocuSign, alongside their widely used e-signature tool.
+The platform offers AI-assisted review through the Iris AI engine (announced 2025), a drag-and-drop workflow builder with over 100 pre-configured workflow steps, and one of the broadest integration ecosystems in the category.
+DocuSign was named a Leader in the 2025 Gartner Magic Quadrant for Contract Life Cycle Management (published November 2025), its sixth consecutive year as a Leader.

-The Iris AI engine is purpose-built for contract understanding.
-It reads contracts, identifies key terms and risk areas, and can surface insights across a portfolio.
+DocuSign CLM grew out of the SpringCM enterprise workflow platform (acquired 2018), with AI capabilities integrated over successive releases (Iris engine, 2025).
+Iris reads contracts, identifies key terms and risk areas, and can surface insights across a portfolio.
 The workflow builder provides visual tools for designing approval processes without code.

 What makes DocuSign CLM worth considering is brand recognition and integration breadth.
-If your organization already uses DocuSign eSignature, the CLM product integrates with your existing signing workflows and extends them with pre-signature drafting, review, and post-signature tracking.
+If your organization already uses DocuSign eSignature, the CLM product connects to your existing signing workflows and extends them with pre-signature drafting, review, and post-signature tracking.

 Key Features: